tcmal/concourse-rfcs/140-runner-host-mounts/proposal.md

 ## Task configuration option `host_mounts`

-Add a new configuration key (`host_mounts`) to the `task-config` schema, which can be used to request paths from the host to be mounted into that task's container.
+Add a new configuration key (`host_mounts`) to the schema for `task` steps, which can be used to request paths from the host to be mounted into that task's container.

 Formally: